Date: 20 June 2017

 Venue: Delfina Foundation, 29-31 Catherine Pl, Victoria, London SW1E 6DY

-Free: Book here via eventbrite
+Free: Book here via Eventbrite

 As part of the public programme for Collecting as Practice, this discussion explores a radical notion of collecting that challenges conventional notions of individual ownership.
-Taking its departure point from research conducted by curator-in-residence Özge Ersoy, as well as recent examples of the destruction of historical artifacts, the discussion considers how social histories become embedded in the material objects of art works.
+Taking its departure point from research conducted by curator-in-residence Özge Ersoy, as well as recent examples of the destruction of historical artefacts, the discussion considers how social histories become embedded in the material objects of artworks.
 With reference to key artistic, archaeological and architectural practices, the participants will interrogate how it is possible to redefine our understanding of ownership to include concepts of immaterial presence, social knowledge and the communal.